 I am married to a U.S. citizen.
 He has started the process for me to get a green card by filing a Form I-130, Petition for Alien Relative.
 Once it’s approved by USCIS, I will apply for an immigrant visa at the U.S. Embassy in my home country.
-Can I visit America while I’m waiting to immigrate?
+Can I visit America while I’m waiting for an immigrant visa?
 I currently have a valid B1/B2 (visitor for business or pleasure) visa.

 One variation on this question is that that the individual doesn’t hold a B1/B2 visa but instead seeks to enter as a visitor under the visa waiver program, also known as Electronic System for Travel Authorization (ESTA), or as a Canadian citizen without a visa.

 The Requirement of Nonimmigrant Intent